Q: Is my ego spread all over the universe or am I deluded?

 Q: Your experiences can help to give some encouragement of what roughly to expect in Yoga.

-Experiences tend to vary with the individuals.
+Experiences tend to vary with the individuals, but a general path is there for all.

 Q: That is, I feel that if kriya is a science [art is better], then there should at least be some sort of map of the route, some indicators.